Ukraine’s Kostyuk booed at French Open after no handshake with Belarus’ Sabalenka because of war

 “At first, I thought they were booing me,” Sabalenka said.
 “I was a little confused, and I was, like, ‘OK, what should I do?”

 Sabalenka tried to ask the chair umpire what was going on.
 She looked up at her entourage in the stands, too.
-Then she realized that while she is aware Kostyuk and other Ukrainian tennis players have been declining to greet foes from Russia or Belarus after a match, the spectators might not have known — and so responded in a way Sabalenka didn’t think was deserved.
+Then she realized that while she is aware Kostyuk and other Ukrainian tennis players have been declining to greet opponents from Russia or Belarus after a match, the spectators might not have known — and so responded in a way Sabalenka didn’t think was deserved.

 “They saw it,” she surmised, “as disrespect (for) me.”

+All in all, if the tennis itself was not particularly memorable, the whole scene, including the lack of the customary prematch photo of the players following the coin toss, became the most noteworthy development on Day 1 in Paris.

+The first seeded player to go home left within an hour of the start of play: No. 29 Zhang Shuai lost to Magdalena Frech 6-1, 6-1 in all of 47 minutes.
+The first seeded man to bow out was No. 20 Dan Evans, eliminated 6-4, 6-4, 6-4 by wild-card entry Thanasi Kokkinakis.
+No. 11 Karen Khachanov, a semifinalist at the past two majors, came all the way back after dropping the opening two sets to beat Constant Lestienne, a French player once banned for gambling, by a 3-6, 1-6, 6-2, 6-1, 6-3 score in front of a boisterous crowd at Court Suzanne Lenglen.
+Two-time Slam finalist Stefanos Tsitsipas came within a point of being forced to a fifth set, too, but got past Jiri Vesely 7-5, 6-3, 4-6, 7-6 (7).

-Sabalenka called the whole experience “emotionally tough” — because of mundane, tennis-related reasons, such as the nerves that come with any first-round match, but more significantly because of the unusual circumstances involving the war.
+Sabalenka called Sunday “emotionally tough” — because of mundane, tennis-related reasons, such as the nerves that come with any first-round match, but more significantly because of the unusual circumstances involving the war.

 “You’re playing against (a) Ukrainian and you never know what’s going to happen.
 You never know how people will — will they support you or not?” explained Sabalenka, who went down an early break and trailed 3-2 before reeling off six consecutive games with powerful first-strike hitting.
 “I was worried, like, people will be against me, and I don’t like to play when people (are) so much against me.”